 Cream Cheese Frosting

-For the cake in these photos, I used Vegan Cream Cheese Frosting (dairy-free, naturally sweetened) from Erin at Texanerin.com and sprinkled coconut flakes on top.
+For a dairy free frosting, I have used Vegan Cream Cheese Frosting (dairy-free, naturally sweetened) from Erin at Texanerin.com .

 Not sure whether you should have dairy or not? or gluten?
 Maybe another food is causing you issues.
 Discover improved health with the Elimination Diet Meal Plan.
 Read about my experience with the Meal Plan here.